 The plan requires that 50% of the site, the land closest to the marina, will be paved and landscaped for public use.
 A condition of the consent is that the public open space must be completed before two thirds of the homes are sold.

-Site Nine - Martello Tower on North Harbour beach
+Site Nine - The Martello Tower No. 64 on North Harbour beach

 Site Ten - Outer Harbour peninsula

 1.5 hectares owned by Premier Marinas.
 Previously used by the local fishing boat operators to store equipment, it was purchased from Sovereign Harbour Ltd by Premier Marinas and has now been cleared.
-Premier has not published its plans for the site, but indications are that it will be used for boat storage.
-However, owners of surrounding properties have serious concerns about the logistics of moving large boats to this location through residential developments.
+Premier has not published its plans for the site.
+Pevensey Coastal Defence Ltd use part of the site for stockpiling shingle.

 Site Eleven - Land at the end of Key West adjacent to the locks